-- 1. Consider relevant information in the student's education record, including without limitation: - a.
-The concerns of the student's parent; - b.
-The student's social and medical history; - c.
-The student's FBA, if one exists; and - d.
-The student's BIP, if one exists; - 2.
-Consider relevant information from the teachers, parents, and other District professionals; - 3.
-Discuss whether positive behavior supports were appropriately implemented; - 4.
-Discuss the duration and frequency of the use of physical restraint on the student; - 5.
-Discuss appropriate action that may be taken to prevent and reduce the need for physical restraint; - 6.
-Consider whether additional intervention and support is necessary for the student; - 7.
-Consider whether additional intervention and support is necessary for school personnel; and - 8.
-Consider how and when to debrief a person who was not present at the debriefing meeting, including without limitation: - a.
-The student; - b.
-The student's parent; and - c.
-Other school personnel or students who witnessed the incident.
+- 1. consider relevant information in the student's education record, including without limitation the: - a. concerns of the student's parent; - b. student's social and medical history; - c. student's FBA, if one exists; and - d. student's BIP, if one exists; - 2. consider relevant information from the teachers, parents, and other District professionals; - discuss whether positive behavior supports were appropriately implemented; - 4. discuss the duration and frequency of the use of physical restraint on the student; - 5. discuss appropriate action that may be taken to prevent and reduce the need for physical restraint; - 6. consider whether additional intervention and support is necessary for the student; - 7. consider whether additional intervention and support is necessary for school personnel; and - 8. consider how and when to debrief a person who was not present at the debriefing meeting, including without limitation: - a. the student; - b. the student's parent; and - c. other school personnel or students who witnessed the incident.